JuliaGraphics/ColorSchemeTools.jl/docs/src/makingschemes.md

 ## Functional color schemes

-The colors in a 'functional' color scheme are produced by three functions that calculate the color values at each point on the scheme.
+The colors in a 'functional' colorscheme are produced by three functions that calculate the color values at each point on the colorscheme.

 The `make_colorscheme()` function applies the first supplied function at each point on the colorscheme for the red values, the second function for the green values, and the third for the blue.
 You can use defined functions or supply anonymous ones.